aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 That is OK, we are very happy you're here!

-* Somewhere, somehow, you are a member of an organization.
-* In that organization, you are part of an information security program.

----

-### But I'm not the target audience! (continued)

-That is OK, we are very happy you're here!

 * In the present or future, you will use compliance and security tools that use OSCAL.
 * Shared specifications may standardize information and behavior for multiple tools from different vendors.
 * Changed tools and processes will impact your organization and work.